unknown-albed/PyAutoMon/README.md

 Instructions:

 Run the script.
-Follow the menu to record, save, load, and replay actions.
+Follow the menu to:
+1- record
+2- save
+3- load
+4- replay actions

 Press the ESC key to stop recording.
 Note:

+Ensure you have
+Pip install pynput
+Pip install pyautogui

-Ensure you have pynput and pyautogui installed (pip install pynput pyautogui).
+(pip install pynput pyautogui).
 The recordings folder will store the .macro files.